LiorAbitbol/vmwvro/README.rst

     >>> print("Workflow state: %s" % wf_run.state)
     Workflow state: running

 The add() method requires the name and value of the parameter.
-You can also specify tye type if it is not a string.
+You can also specify the type if it is not a string.

 Wait for Workflow to Complete
 -----------------------------